-Aboriginal people have survived on bush food for more than 80,000 years.
-Over this time they have passed down from generation to generation a deep knowledge of Australian native ingredients and their myriad uses.
+Aboriginal people have harvested and cultivated bush food for more than 80,000 years.
+Over this time, they have passed down, from generation to generation, a deep knowledge of Australian native ingredients and their myriad of uses.

 In recent times, Victoria has seen a marked increase in the use of native ingredients, with chefs at city and regional restaurants, cafes, food trucks and wineries exploring and celebrating these local flavours.
 While the influence of native ingredients varies, many Victorian kitchens feature these bush foods prominently and maintain their cultural integrity by being sourced and prepared by Aboriginal people.

 For those who have a taste for bush food but don't know where to start, there are several Victorian eateries that pride themselves on showcasing native ingredients in their dishes, showcasing staple Indigenous meats and plants, such as eel, which has sustained Aboriginal people in South West Victoria for thousands of years.

 Mabu Mabu and Big Esso